 to support joint research activities and to brainstorm on potential joint proposals.

-- Session on digitization and astrophysical applications of astronomical photographic plate collections
+- Digitization and astrophysical applications of astronomical photographic plate collections

 to discuss recent achievements and future plans with emphasis on applications in high-energy and frontier astrophysics.

-The IBWS workshop offers the opportunity to publish a contribution to the proceedings indexed by WoS, etc.
+The IBWS workshop offers the opportunity to publish a peer-review paper in the Special Issue of journal indexed by WoS, etc.

 |Journal:||Astronomical Notes / Astronomische Nachrichten|